Machuge27/SWEngineering/README.md

 # SWEngineering
-Software Engeneering practice
+Software Engineering practice

-This is the first text
+### This is my repository to hold all my SWE course assignments:

-this is the text added mlocally
+- for python lessons go the the directory => [python_pracs](https://github.com/Machuge27/SWEngineering/tree/main/python_pracs)